Examples, dudes and dudettes!

 - Woody from Earth Girls Are Easy.

-- Being that the whole thing is set in the beaches of California, Surf Nazis Must Die has a gang of them called Pipeliners.
+- Being that the whole thing is set in the beaches of California, Surf Nazis Must Die has a gang of your typical surfer dudes called Designer Waves.

 - in Apocalypse Now, Lt.
 Col. Bill Kilgore is a rarified creature; a Blood Knight Surfer Dude.
 Lance is a much more straightforward example.